How much sleep do you need?

 How long should it take to fall asleep?

 Most people fall asleep within 10 to 20 minutes.
 If you're having trouble falling asleep, don't lie in bed awake.
-Get out of bed and read or watch TV until you feel drowsy again.
+Get out of bed and read or do something relaxing until you feel drowsy again.
 Staying in bed may make you more anxious about not being able to fall asleep and reduces the association your brain has between being in bed and being asleep.
 If you consistently have trouble falling asleep, read "Tips for good sleep hygiene" and talk to your doctor.

 Is it okay to nap during the day?